 }

-Compared to std::autoptr, std::uniqueptr and std::shared_ptr provide superior memory management solutions in modern C++, offering increased safety and flexibility.
+In contrast to std::autoptr, std::uniqueptr and std::shared_ptr deliver enhanced memory management capabilities in contemporary C++, providing heightened safety and adaptability.

 Benefits of auto_ptr in C++